images 1 1

 This excess ad traffic usually results in a larger sales volume, which signals to Amazon that you’re highly relevant for this keyword and allows you to rank higher.

-Pro tip: the best way to check if your rank campaigns are working is to see if your organic sessions are increasing for the ASINs you’re advertising over a 3-month period.
+Pro tip: the best way to check if your rank campaigns are working is to see if your organic sessions are increasing for the ASINs you’re advertising over 3 months.

 7. Brand Defense